openxla/xla/docs/operation_semantics.md

 AfterAll takes a variadic number of tokens and produces a single token.
-Tokens are primitive types which can be threaded between side-effecting operations to enforce ordering. `AfterAll` can be used as a join of tokens for ordering a operation after a set operations.
+Tokens are primitive types which can be threaded between side-effecting operations to enforce ordering. `AfterAll` can be used as a join of tokens for ordering an operation after a set operations.

 <b> `AfterAll(operands)` </b>